jmd-dk/concept/_sources/tutorial/working_remotely.rst.txt

 Working on remote clusters
 --------------------------
-If you are running CO\ *N*\ CEPT on your local machine, you should skip this section.
+If you intend to run CO\ *N*\ CEPT on your local machine only, you should skip this section.

 If you are running CO\ *N*\ CEPT on a remote machine, i.e. logged in to a server/cluster via ``ssh``, you've so far had to supply the additional